 Aeration is the process of coring holes into the soil about 2 inches apart and at a depth of three to four inches, the longer the better.
 It will leave these small plugs or cores all over the top of a lawn, which can be collected but is recommended to leave so they can disintegrate and return to the soil.
 This is generally more useful for clay soils and deep thatch layers as its main focus is to help the root zone by relieving soil compaction and breaking up the thatch layers.

 Most lawns in Southeast Idaho will find the best health benefits with aerations but there are instances where a power rake is necessary.
-If you have any questions about what your lawn needs or would like a free estimate please give us a call at 208-523-5296.
+If you have any questions about our lawn aeration services what your lawn needs or would like a free estimate please give us a call at 208-523-5296.